umermansoor/autoscan/README.md

 ### Accuracy Levels

+- **`low`** and **`medium`**: Pages processed concurrently (faster).
+Pages are processed independently without previous page context for maximum speed.
-`low`, `medium`, and `high` are supported.
-Higher accuracy processes pages sequentially.
-When using `high`, the entire previous page is sent back to the model for context, which increases token usage (cost) and runtime.
+- **`high`**: Pages processed sequentially (slower but more accurate).
+The entire previous page markdown AND the previous page image are sent as context, which increases token usage (cost) and runtime but provides better formatting consistency.

+Note: `medium` is treated the same as `low` for backwards compatibility.

 ### Programmatic Example